-Checking the Server's Air Flow
+Checking Air Flow

-- Make sure there are no objects to obstruct airflow in and out of the server.
-In addition, if you are using a front bezel, make sure the bezel's filter is replaced periodically. - Do not operate the server without drives or drive trays in the drive bays.
-Use only recommended server parts. - 3.
-Make sure that no wires or foreign objects obstruct air flow through the chassis.
-Pull all excess cabling out of the airflow path or use shorter cables.
-The control panel LEDs inform you of the system status.
-See "Chapter 3 System Interface" for details on the LEDs and the control panel buttons.
+- Make sure there are no objects obstructing airflow in and out of the server.
+In addition, if you are using a front bezel, make sure the bezel's filter is replaced periodically. - Do not operate the server without drives or drive carriers in the drive bays.
+Use only recommended server parts. - Make sure no wires or foreign objects obstruct air flow through the chassis.
+Pull all excess cabling out of the airflow path or use shorter cables. - 4.
+The control panel LEDs inform you of system status.
+See "Chapter 3: System Interface" for details on the LEDs and the control panel buttons.